Can Robot Vacuum Cameras Be Hacked?

 ECOVACS adheres to the General Data Protection Regulation (GDPR) in the EU which mandates organisations obtaining consent for data processing and sharing, grants individuals the right to access, correct and permanently erase personal info, and also mandates hefty fines for non-compliance.

 Why does my robot vacuum have a camera?

 Robot vacuums have cameras for improved room mapping, navigation and obstacle detection, wherein beyond just detecting an obstruction ahead they can actively identify what the obstruction is in real time.

 Which robot vacuums have good data privacy?

 DEEBOT robotic vacuum cleaners have robust data privacy.
-Some advanced models feature a video camera so they include additional safeguards.
-The video stream is encrypted using AES-128 (128-bit Advanced Encryption Standard).
-Access to the Video Manager feature on the app can also be password protected.
-DEEBOT models such as DEEBOT X1 & T10 Family have also achieved security and data protection certification through TÜV Rheinland to meet ETSI EN 303 645 standards, users can opt out of sharing data like videos or images with ECOVACS for training purposes and can also request that sensitive data be completely erased from ECOVACS’ servers.
+All data collected by the devices are encrypted with AES-128 encryption, users can opt out of sharing data like videos or images with ECOVACS for training purposes and can also request that sensitive data be completely erased from ECOVACS’ servers.